qua-platform/py-qua-tools/qualang_tools/plot/README.md

 # Plot tools
-This library includes tools to help handling plots from QUA programs.
+This library includes tools to help to handle plots from QUA programs.

 ## interrupt_on_close
 This function allows to interrupt the execution and free the console when closing the live-plotting figure.